Izmir, Turkey: What to pack, what to wear, and when to go [2023]

 Save money on drinks with this portable cooler.

-Traveling to Izmir in August, you will notice that it is consistently hot, extremely hazy and very dry with almost no rain.
-Daytime temperatures are in the low 80s F (low 30s C).
+July in this region can be sweltering, extremely hazy and very dry with almost no rain.
+Temperatures average in the low 80s F (low 30s C) during the day.

 What to wear/what to pack: